Home Buying Terminology: A Cheat Sheet

 Luxurious Master Bathroom

 At the end of a long day, nothing beats kicking back and relaxing in a spa-like master bathroom.
-It’s really no surprise that two of the top selling points for a home are the master bathroom and the kitchen.
+It’s really no surprise that two of the top selling points for multimillion-dollar properties are the master bathroom and the kitchen.

 Oversized glass-paneled showers are a must-have for multi million-dollar properties, as well as soaking tubs and stylish backsplash.
 Homes in lower price ranges may also feature stylish master bathrooms with upgrades like these.